 As with the Arduino and Raspberry Pi, a dedicated user base has coalesced around the ESP8266.
 One of the great features of such a vibrant user base is the development of numerous accessories and hardware improvements on the fairly minimalist ESP module.
 We found one such improvement from one of our favorite sources of electronic awesomeness: SparkFun.
-SparkFun’s ESP8266 Wi-Fi shield combines the Wi-Fi connectivity of the ESP8266 chip with the shape and familiar pin breakouts of the Arduino — all for about $15.
+SparkFun’s ESP8266 Wi-Fi shield combines the Wi-Fi connectivity of the ESP8266 chip with the shape and familiar pin breakouts of the Arduino.
 The Wi-Fi shield can even be used as a stand-alone board, and users can load their own custom code onto it using an FTDI breakout.

 We, however, found that option a little risky.
 Your custom code overwrites the AT-command firmware that comes on the unit, and the custom code might not work with the AT commands essential for connecting to Wi-Fi.
 So, we planned to use the Wi-Fi shield as, well, a shield.